sageexplorer/CI-Kubernetes-Microservices/README.md

 How to update the site?

 Push changes to git, it will trigger a build pipeline that runs tests, and lints the source codes.
-If build passes, docker image is uploaded, and a ngnix site is build.
-When the build step passes, kubernetes can be run on the clusters created by cloudformation command.
-Note: at this point, kubectl is run locally, but this could also be part of the build pipeline
+If build passes, docker image is uploaded, and a udagram site is build.
+When the build step passes, kubernetes can be run on the clusters created by ./create_eks.sh command.